 Pozole Ramen

 I have been on a self-guided tour of ramen places in Boston recently and have really enjoyed paying attention to all the different styles and flavors.
-Because ramen has been on the brain so much when I tried pozole for the first time last week all I could think about was how I could mash it up with ramen.
+Because ramen has been on the brain so much when I had some really great pozole last week all I could think about was how I could mash it up with ramen.
 They both have a pork-laden broth and a variety of different toppings so I thought I could play up that similarity.
 I slowly cooked the hominy, pork, chiles, and spices in some water for 4 hours to form a rich flavorful broth and tender shreddy meat.
 Then I added the noodles and a bunch of toppings that could work for either ramen or pozole.

 The hominy has been steeping in warm water for about an hour with the onion and garlic.
 Add it to the pot with the pork.